What is Schema Markup and How Structured Data Can Benefit Your Business

 - Reflections in SERP’s – Rich Cards, Rich Snippets, and other human accessibility layers.

 The nature of online search technology has changed quite considerably since its birth in 1990.
-Once they had evolved a bit, from 1995 onwards, search engines worked by providing a list of possible answers to search queries based on the words they contained, and it was then left to the searcher to select what looked like the best matches and would take them where they wanted to go.
-This ambiguity and transparency in the search engine algorithms meant that there were many tricks one could use to gain high positions in the search results without necessarily containing the information that the search query was trying to find.
-Or in other words – search results were often not very useful to the searcher and there was a lot of “spam”, so to speak.
+Once they had evolved a bit, from 1995 onwards, search engines worked by providing a list of possible answers to search queries.
+This was based on the words they contained in the search query, and it was then left to the searcher to select what looked like the best match to show them what they were searching for.
+This ambiguity and transparency in the search engine algorithms meant that you could use many tricks to gain high positions in the search results without necessarily containing the information that the search query was trying to find.
+Or in other words – search results were often not very useful to the searcher, and there was a lot of “spam”, so to speak.

-Early search engines such as Lycos, Yahoo, WebCrawler, Excite, AltaVista and Infoseek all made contributions to how end users could navigate and find things on the WWW but they struggled to stay ahead of those seeking to game the systems.
-Natural language queries, methods of indexing, the crawling of meta-data, back-links – these were a few of the innovations that gave search engines far greater scope, but it also opened them up to being “gamed” and subjected to “Black Hat” techniques, which perhaps ironically gave rise to the vast majority of the SEO industry 15 years ago.
+Early search engines like Lycos, Yahoo, WebCrawler, Excite, AltaVista and Infoseek all made contributions to how end-users could navigate and find things on the World Wide Web (“WWW”).
+But they all struggled to stay ahead of those seeking to game the systems.
+Natural language queries, methods of indexing, the crawling of meta-data, back-links – these were a few of the innovations that gave search engines far greater scope.
+However, it also opened them up to being “gamed” and subjected to “Black Hat” techniques, which perhaps ironically gave rise to the vast majority of the SEO industry 15 years ago.

-Google have made a lot of effort to try and put this sort of thing firmly in the past.
-Restrictions were put in place to stop spam with the advent of “nofollow” links in 2005, and the Panda updated in 2011 started putting the squeeze on things like content farms and scraper sites, back then, all popular underhand ways to try and get those precious top page rankings.
-It was at this time that the search engines that had become dominant – Google, Yahoo!
-And MSN – collaborated to come up with Schema.org, a key development for realising a semantic web and which we’ll have a look at in more detail later.
-Schema was designed to provide a fundamental lexicon of terms that would be useful for describing websites and the activities that go on around them.
+Google made a lot of effort to try and put this underhand activity firmly in the past, and it put restrictions in place to stop spam with the introduction of “nofollow” links in 2005.
+The Panda update in 2011 also put the squeeze on using techniques like content farms and scraper sites – all popular underhand ways to try and get those precious top page rankings.
+During this time, search engines that had become dominant – Google, Yahoo!
+And MSN – collaborated to develop Schema.org, a key development for realising a semantic web.
+The search engines designed schema to provide a fundamental lexicon of terms that would be useful for describing websites and the activities that go on around them.

-The Google Hummingbird algorithm in 2013 was designed to make semantics central and it was at this point that Google started to seriously reward websites incorporating semantic markup and Schema.
-Context and meaning started to become a reality in internet search.
-The aim: to make search accurate and relevant information for the end user.
-Since 2013 AI and semantics have become the heart of search engine technology and user experience has become absolutely central.
-As recently as 2017, a Google search algorithm update unofficially dubbed “Fred” punishes sites with low-quality backlinks, and sites that prioritize monetization over user experience.
-These days websites not only have to do what they say on the tin and mean what they say, but speed, ease of use and clarity are also now crucial factors in getting listed in search results.
+The Google Hummingbird algorithm in 2013 was designed to make semantics central, and it was at this point Google started to reward websites incorporating semantic markup and Schema.
+Context and meaning started to become a reality in an internet search.
+The aim: to make search return accurate and relevant information for the end-user.
+Since 2013 AI and semantics have become the heart of search engine technology, and user experience has become absolutely central.
+As recently as 2017, a Google search algorithm update unofficially dubbed “Fred” punishes sites with low-quality backlinks and sites that prioritise monetisation over user experience.
+These days websites have to do what they say on the tin and mean what they say.
+Also, speed, ease of use and clarity are crucial factors in getting listed in search results.

 Even those who only have a passing interest in internet technologies are probably aware that the words associated with a web page are important.
-As with any index, keywords are used to match the most relevant results when trying to find something in a mass of information.
-However, searches based purely on keywords – strings of text – don’t take account of ambiguity, synonyms etc. and so searches on Google prior to Hummingbird were not particularly accurate and might have required quite a bit of digging around to find exactly what you were looking for.
-Inevitably, competition for certain keywords became very high, especially when the “real estate” of the Search Engine Results Pages has been shown to be effectively just the first 3 or 4 positions, and whole industry was born to take advantage of searches based entirely on keywords.
+As with any index, keywords are used to match the search with the most relevant results when trying to find something in a mass of information.
+However, searches based purely on keywords – strings of text – don’t consider ambiguity, synonyms, etc. Before Hummingbird, searches on Google were not particularly accurate and required some digging around to find exactly what you were looking for.
+Inevitably, competition for certain keywords became very high, especially when the “real estate” of the Search Engine Results Pages (“SERP”) is effectively just the first 3 or 4 positions, and the whole industry was born to take advantage of searches based entirely on keywords.